Scroll to discover

 When you perform threat modeling, you begin to recognize what can go wrong in a system.
 It also allows you to pinpoint design and implementation issues that require mitigation, whether it is early in or throughout the lifetime of the system.
 The output of the threat model, which are known as threats, informs decisions that you might make in subsequent design, development, testing, and post-deployment phases.

-At What Stage Should You Threat Model Your Applications?
+At What Stage Should You Threat Model?

 It is best to threat model your applications before they are built, to get the most secure designs, however you can still implement threat modeling if your applications and security architecture is already in place.
-Nataliya Shevchenko from the Software Engineering Institute (SEI) states4
+Nataliya Shevchenko from the Software Engineering Institute (SEI) states5:

 Threat modeling should be performed early in the development cycle when potential issues can be caught early and remedied, preventing a much costlier fix down the line.
 Using threat modeling to think about security requirements can lead to proactive architectural decisions that help reduce threats from the start.